 Studio photographers will appreciate that the Nikon Df (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the Df are recent models that are part of the current product line-up of Canon.
+The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the Df from Nikon.
 Further information on the features and operation of the 2000D and Df can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon Df Manual.